aiirfryer/ourWebsite-public/README.md

 ourWebsite stuff downloads V.3.1

 NOTE: OurWebsite will not be updated anymore because they blocked javascript on files.
 But maybe your district did'nt block javascript on files yet so yeah
+NOTE 2: might make a tutorial on how to run ourwebsite games on a website so javascript isnt blocked

 ## Installation
 1. press on code and click "download zip"